kswope/book-learnin/README.md

 13. Your go-to build strategy for factory_girl should be build_stubbed unless there is a need for the object to be in the database during the test.

+14. Avoid defining associations automatically in factory_girl definitions.
+Set them test by test, as needed.
+You’ll wind up with more manageable test data.

 -------